cedx/ngx-webstorage/README.md

 }
 ```

-> The `StorageModule` provider is intended for the application root module only.
+> The `StorageModule` provider is intended for the application root module.

 Then, they will be available in the constructor of the component classes: